How To Find The Distance Speed And Time

 When working with distance, speed, and time calculations, it's easy to make mistakes.
 Here are some common pitfalls to avoid:

 • Inconsistent Units: Using different units of measurement without proper conversion is a common source of error.
-Always ensure that all units are consistent before performing any calculations.
+Always make sure all units are consistent before performing any calculations.

 • Incorrect Formula: Choosing the wrong formula can lead to incorrect results.
 Double-check that you're using the appropriate formula based on what you know and what you need to find.